vegaprotocol/feedback/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at hi@vega.xyz.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project team will maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

-Incidences of anyone breaching the commuinty guidelines around cryptographic tokens will be reviewed, investigated and will result in any information being removed from the discussions.
+Incidences of anyone breaching the community guidelines around cryptographic tokens will be reviewed, investigated and could result in material being removed from the discussions.

 Project maintainers who do not follow or enforce the Code of Conduct in good